Table of Content

 For example, firstname.lastname@example.org or email@example.com.

 You will need a registered custom domain name and a website to create a mail id.
+This is the best way to create business email.

 Even if you don't, you can always buy your desired domain name (if available) through domain registrars such as domain.com, Network Solutions, Bluehost, GoDaddy, etc.